 Social Media is an Attraction Management tools for Political Parties

-Social Media and Indian politics
+Social Media And Indian Politics

-Almost all the political leaders have a strong attachment with their followers through these social media sites.
-They share their views with them by tweeting on the Twitter or by posting information on the Facebook.
+Almost all political leaders have a strong attachment with their followers through these social media sites.
+They share their views with them by tweeting on Twitter or by posting information on Facebook.
 The best thing is that they also come to know how their followers react to them.
 This also enables the political leaders to understand their positives and negatives that help them decide changes and implementations accordingly.
 If we peep into the last few elections conducted in India, the political leaders personally came among the public through these sites, and meanwhile, marketing managers of the poetical parties used the social media as the prime medium to run advertising campaigns.

-Social Media’s Influence on politics
+Social Media’s Influence On Politics

-Social media plays a dominant role to enhance the impact of politics on those who are connected to the networking sites.
+Social media plays a dominant role to enhance the impact of politics on those who are connected to networking sites.
 Past few decades, the majority of working society was almost inactive towards the political issues because they hardly get chances to be aware of them.
 But now gone are those days, as these social media sites have given common people a close touch with the politics and political issues.
 On the other hand, political parties and leaders come to know the opinions of common people.
 Any tweet on twitter or any post on facebook receives a large number of comments from persons from the different societies across India.

 Like everything in this world, social media also has both bright and dark sides.
-The bright side of social media reflects with the increased involvement of common people in the politics.
+The bright side of social media reflects the increased involvement of common people in politics.
 The definition of Democracy suggests that democracy is a government of the people by the people and for the people.
 Social media has brought this concept closer to its practical implementation.
 As a part of the democratic country, common people in India got a chance to vote only.
-Apart from it, a voter cannot reach to any level of government or administration with his or her views.
-But these are social media sites through which everyone can share their views to the public or to the political leaders.
-Through these social media sites, the common people can better participate in the political issues.
+Apart from it, a voter cannot reach any level of government or administration with his or her views.
+But these are social media sites through which everyone can share their views with the public or to the political leaders.
+Through these social media sites, common people can better participate in political issues.